Residential Substance Use Treatment

 Residential Substance Abuse Treatment

-RSAT is a nine-month residential substance abuse treatment program, which targets high risk, high needs offenders with a history of substance abuse as a crime-producing behavior leading to correctional supervision.
-This program is based on the Therapeutic Community Model.
-Offenders who are referred to RSAT are parole mandated and have an assessed need as identified by NGA or professional override.
+RSAT is a nine-month residential substance abuse treatment program, which targets high risk, high needs offenders with a history of substance use as a crime-producing behavior leading to correctional supervision.
+This program is based on the modified Therapeutic Community Model.
+Offenders who are referred to RSAT are parole mandated and/or have an assessed need as identified by NGA or professional override.
 For more information, please click here.

-Program Sites: Coastal State Prison (males), Johnson State Prison (males), Pulaski State Prison (females), and Valdosta State Prison (males).
+Program Sites: Coastal State Prison (males), Johnson State Prison (males), Pulaski State Prison (females), and Valdosta State Prison (males – Parole Revocations).

 This is a nine-month residential substance abuse treatment program for probationers.
 Offenders are court-mandated for this program and have a history of substance abuse.

-Program Sites: Bainbridge Probation Substance Abuse Treatment Center (males), Northwest Probation Substance Abuse Treatment Center (males) located at Walker State Prison, Lee Arrendale State Probation Substance Abuse Treatment Center (females) located at Lee Arrendale State Prison, Coastal Probation Substance Abuse Treatment Program (males) at Coastal State Prison, and Turner Probation Substance Abuse Treatment Center (males) located at Turner RSAT facility.
+Program Sites: Bainbridge Probation Substance Abuse Treatment Center (males), Northwest Probation Substance Abuse Treatment Center (males) located at Walker State Prison, Lee Arrendale State Probation Substance Abuse Treatment Center (females) located at Lee Arrendale State Prison, Coastal Probation Substance Abuse Treatment Program (males) at Coastal State Prison, and Turner Probation Substance Abuse Treatment Center (males), Bleckley Probation Substance Abuse Treatment Center (females), Paulding Probation Substance Abuse Treatment Center (males).

 Integrated Treatment Facilities (ITF)